Experts warn of dangers from breach of voter system software | WTOP

 Concerns over access to voting machines and software first surfaced this year in Arizona, where the Republican-controlled state Senate hired Cyber Ninjas, a firm with no previous election experience, to audit the Maricopa County election.
 The firm’s chief executive also had tweeted support of conspiracy theories surrounding last year’s election.

-After the county’s Dominion voting systems were turned over to the firm, Arizona’s top election official determined they could never be used again and ordered the county to buy new ones.
+After the county’s Dominion voting systems were turned over to the firm, Arizona’s top election official said they could not be used again.
+The GOP-controlled Maricopa County Board of Supervisors voted in July to replace them.

 Dominion has filed suits contesting various unfounded claims about its systems.
 In May, it called giving Cyber Ninjas access to its code “reckless,” given the firm’s bias, and said it would cause “irreparable damage” to election security.